The Stephanie Alexander Kitchen Garden Program reaches 800 schools

 –Trent Shaw, Principal of Kin Kin State School, QLD

-Read about Stephanie Alexander's philosophy on food education, or find out more abou the Stephanie Alexander Kitchen Garden Program at kitchengardenfoundation.org.au
+Find out more about the Stephanie Alexander Kitchen Garden Program at kitchengardenfoundation.org.au